 In addition to this, most hemlock stands in the forest were felled to provide tanbark for the local tanneries, so that by the early twentieth century, the original composition of the forest was greatly altered.
 It was dominated by shade intolerant saplings of pin cherry, aspen, and gray birch, and much of the land was reduced to burned-over scrub.
 The disappearance of the American chestnut, in the early twentieth century, only made these changes more dramatic.
 A century of industrial use left little of either economic or ecological value, and the land was sold or abandoned for taxes by the iron companies.

-In 1909, Frederick C. Walcott and Starling W. Childs acquired their first parcels of land.
+In 1909, Frederic C. Walcott and Starling W. Childs acquired their first parcels of land.
 They began with 400 acres around Tobey Pond and established the reserve that would later become Great Mountain Forest.
 This was the height of Progressive-era conservationism, and the two men had public benefit in mind.
 GMF was to be their laboratory for conservation and management, and they continued to acquire land.
 By the 1930s they had several thousand acres under management.

 Walcott and Childs began an experiment, as Walcott wrote, “to see what [might be] adapted to Connecticut waste woodlands.”
 They reintroduced deer from northern New England and also experimented with waterfowl and upland gamebirds.
 It was an immediate success, and within a few years, Walcott was writing to his friends describing the results: